-Michael is also an endurance athlete.
-He is an Ambassador for the Veteran Charity “Soldier On” and was a finalist in the 2017 Queensland Australian of the Year awards.
+An Ambassador for the Veteran Charity “Soldier On”, Michael was a finalist in the 2017 Queensland Australian of the Year awards.

 Ralph Hultgren is currently the Artistic Director of the Australian International Music Festival – Sydney.
 He is a freelance teacher, composer and conductor having held tenured positions at Queensland Conservatorium Griffith University and the Queensland University of Technology, where he lectured in Composition, Conducting, Music Education and Instrumental Music Pedagogy.

 Dr Hultgren is a member of the World Association for Symphonic Bands and Ensembles, a full writer member of the Australasian Performing Right Association and the Australasian Mechanical Copyright Owners Society.